Daniel Carroll: Early life

 Carroll was born in Marlborough Town in the Province of Maryland on July 22, 1730.
 He was the son of wealthy planters Daniel Carroll (c.1696 - 1751) and Eleanor Darnall Carroll (1703-1796).
 His parents' home was Darnall's Chance, a plantation of 27,000 acres which his mother had inherited from her grandfather.
 Carroll was sent abroad for his education.
 Between 1742 and 1748 he studied under the Jesuits at the College of St. Omer in France, established for the education of English Catholics.
-Then, after a tour of Europe, he sailed home and soon married Eleanor Carroll, apparently a first cousin, whose grandparents were Daniel O'Caroll and Dorothy Kennedy from Ireland.
+Then, after a tour of Europe, he sailed home and soon married Eleanor Carroll, apparently a first cousin, whose great-grandparents were Daniel Carroll and Dorothy Kennedy from Ireland.

-His younger brother John was the first Roman Catholic bishop in the United States (as Bishop of Baltimore, 1790) and founder of Georgetown University; his cousin Charles Carroll of Carrollton signed the Declaration of Independence.
+His younger brother John was the first Catholic bishop in the United States (as Bishop of Baltimore, 1790) and founder of Georgetown University; his cousin Charles Carroll of Carrollton signed the Declaration of Independence.

 Career

 In the 1770s, Carroll gradually joined the Patriot cause.
 As a slaveholder and large landholder, he was initially concerned that the Revolution might fail economically and bring about his family's financial ruin and mob rule.

-At the time, Maryland, though Catholic-founded, had (like the rest of the Thirteen Colonies) issued laws excluding Roman Catholics from holding public office.
+At the time, Maryland, though Catholic-founded, had (like the rest of the Thirteen Colonies) issued laws excluding Catholics from holding public office.
 When Maryland declared its independence from the Crown and enacted its first constitution, these laws were nullified.
 Carroll was elected to the Maryland Senate, serving 1777–1781.
 As a state senator, he helped raise troops and money for the American cause.
 His involvement in the Revolutionary War, like that of other Patriots in his extended family, was inspired by the family's motto: "Strong in Faith and War".

 He led the effort to block the State Assembly from ratifying of the Articles of Confederation until the states that had western land claims (which Maryland did not) ceded those claims to Congress.
 Carroll dropped his opposition only after Virginia relinquished its claims on land north of the Ohio River to Congress, and on February 2, 1781, Maryland became the thirteenth and final state to ratify the Articles.